bootdotdev/blog/content/faq.md

 ## Can I become a partner and help grow Boot.dev?

 Yes!
-We have an [affiliate partner program](/affiliates)!
-You’ll earn money each time someone you refer signs up.
-It takes minutes to get started and is a great way to monetize a social following or blog you host.
-Read more about it and get started here.
+We have an affiliate partner program.
+Please [contact us](/contact) if you're interested in joining.